movementbuff/offthegridgame/README.md

 - Save and exit the file.
 Do ***NOT*** set the file to Read Only.
 This is important as doing so would not allow you to change your sensitivity, volume, resolution and scaling methods inside the game menu!

-- If you wish to improve the appearance of the game, you can re-enable shadows.
+- ***If you wish to improve the appearance of the game***, you can re-enable shadows.
 This greatly improves the quality of the image and can help with spotting players *at the cost of some performance* ( 10-30% depending on system )
 To do this,

 - Right click Engine.ini located in **%localappdata%\G01\Saved\Config\WindowsClient** and select properties then disable Read Only and press Ok.

-- Open Engine.ini in Notepad and remove these entries.
+- Open Engine.ini in Notepad and **remove** these entries.
 You will find them under [SystemSettings]

 		r.ShadowQuality=0
 		r.Shadow.CSM.MaxCascades=0